wudiziang/test/CaoGao/index.md

 Download [caicloud.tensorflow-2.1.0](https://pypi.python.org/pypi/caicloud.tensorflow) and install it, make sure that the path of the source is correctly added to the client code so that you can make properly import in the client code:

-`from caicloud.clever.serving.client import restful_client`
-`from caicloud.clever.serving.client import serving_error`
+`from caicloud.clever.serving.client import restfulclient ``from caicloud.clever.serving.client import servingerror `
 Set up client:

 `client = restful_client.RESTfulClient('localhost:8080')`